AlynMing/grader-hiring-task/task-1/identifying-features-web.md

 Get a glimpse of how students make their assignment by following these steps!

 ### Step 1: Share your idea about what a grader does!
 💡 It is important to have clear understanding of this role.
 It will help you set your expectation and identify different ways you can efficiently deliver your tasks.
-To help us understand your expectations, kindly follow the instruction stated below.
+To help us understand your expectations, kindly follow the instructions stated below.

 **Instructions:**
 - [ ] Make a copy of this [document](https://docs.google.com/document/d/1691RdlVPLXOZuggN1txu17X7-S7i-ciD9iPEnmWvZBI/copy).